 NOTE: When the UE is camped on or searching for a cell to camp on belonging to other RATs, the UE behaviour is described in the specifications of the other RAT.

+NOTE MF1: For the purpose of UE Idle Procedures defined in this document, MulteFire cell in PLMN access mode is designated as part of E-UTRA.

+NOTE MF2: UE may operate both in E-UTRA and NHN access mode separately, by different AS instances.

+NOTE MF3: NHN access mode does not support emergency calls.
+It is FFS if it is up to UE implementation to decide whether to initiate emergency call in MulteFire PLMN access mode supporting emergency services.

 2 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.